 There is absolutely nothing you won’t love about this really easy, velvety smooth and fudgy frosting.
 Just the word frosting conjures up images of pillowy clouds of decadent sweetness.

-Part of the fun was all the snacks and treats, both offered by the folks organising the sleepover and the junk food snuck in by the kids themselves.
+Part of the fun was all the snacks and treats, both offered by the folks organizing the sleepover and the junk food that was snuck in by the kids themselves.
 One year, me and a couple of friends demolished an entire tub of Duncan Hines frosting.
-Just frosting.
-Yikes.

 But trust.
 You would never know it.